 A good sex life is important.
-But what if you have an erectile dysfunction?
-Is normal sex ever possible, what are the causes of this condition, and can something be done about it?
-In this text you can read all about this subject.
+But what if you have problems getting and maintaining a hard penis – erectile dysfunction?
+Is normal sex possible, what are the causes of this condition, and can something be done about it?
+In this article you can read all about this subject.

-What is an erectile dysfunction?
+What is erectile dysfunction?

 What are the causes of erectile dysfunction?